-In order to provide additional information and more specific information on the capability of the Hydranautics unit to remove soluble arsenic species, dissolved arsenic and the two predominate valence states of arsenic (III and V) were monitored throughout the test period.
-The results for dissolved arsenic show that the average removal met the 98% goal, with a minimum removal of 97.1% based on the actual data reported by the laboratory.
-The data for dissolved arsenic in the permeate may, however, be biased slightly high do to interferences from the sample preservation procedure.
+In order to provide additional information and more specific information on the capability of the KMS unit to remove soluble arsenic species, dissolved arsenic and the two predominate valence states of arsenic (III and V) were monitored throughout the test period.
+The results for dissolved arsenic show that the average feedwater concentration was 42 μ g/l and the average permeate concentration was 1.3 μ g/l.
+These results show indicate that the dissolved arsenic was actually slightly higher than the total arsenic.
+The data for dissolved arsenic in the permeate may be biased slightly high due to interferences from the sample preservation procedure.
 This could cause an understatement of the actual percent rejection.
-In order to monitor for the various arsenic specifies, sulfuric acid is used to preserve the samples.
+In order to monitor for the various arsenic species, sulfuric acid is used to preserve the samples.
 The use of the sulfuric acid is suspected to have interfered with the accuracy of the dissolved arsenic results at low concentration levels in the permeate.
-This issue is discussed further in the subsection presenting the dissolved arsenic results and in detail in Appendix I.
+This issue is discussed further in the subsection presenting the dissolved arsenic results and in detail in Appendix I. In any case, the dissolved arsenic concentration in the permeate was equal to or less than 1.5 μ g/l, which is well below the current and proposed arsenic MCL (current -50 μ g/l; proposed- 10 μ g/l).